 We would pour out those bags and do some serious sorting.
 My brother and I would barter and exchange different sweets.

 He always liked chocolate.
 At the time I wanted the fruity, gummy candies.

-My tastes have changed.
+But My tastes have changed!
 Now I’m a chocolate fan, too.

 I love using leftovers to make candy bar blondies.

-Halloween candy bags are the best because they have mini versions of big bars.
+Halloween candy bags are incredible because they have mini versions of big bars.

 The different kinds of candy bars are mixed into special packages you only find this time of the year.

 For these candy bar blondies, I stir together melted butter, brown sugar and granulated sugar.
 Then I beat in the eggs and vanilla extract.